bomonike/bomonike.github.io/anthropic-certs.md

    <a target="_blank" href="https://www.linkedin.com/showcase/claude/posts/?feedView=all">"Claude" on LinkedIn.com</a> says "Claude is an AI assistant built by Anthropic to be safe, accurate, and secure." in Technology, Information and Internet.
 884K followers.

-   "Brainstorm in Claude, build in Cowork"
+   "Brainstorm in Claude, build in Cowork" <a target="_blank" href="https://www.youtube.com/watch?v=grh7CMl960s">VIDEO</a>

 * <a target="_blank" href="https://platform.claude.com/">platform.claude.com</a> is the user <strong>Claude Console</strong> Dashboard, Workbench, Files, and <a href="#Skills">Skills</a>, <a target="_blank" href="https://platform.claude.com/docs/en/home">Documentation</a> (for each organization).
 Claude also creates the evaluation automation that it rubs.

-* Claude API refers to the endpoint provided to <a href="#ChatAPICall">SDK requests</a> to the claude-agent-sdk wrapper around claude -p, the SDK spawns the Claude Code CLI as a subprocess and communicates over stdin/stdout via JSON-lines. xcompare it to the Anthropic Client SDK.
+* Claude API refers to the endpoint provided to <a href="#ChatAPICall">SDK requests</a> to the claude-agent-sdk wrapper around <tt>claude -p</tt>, the SDK spawns the Claude Code CLI as a subprocess and communicates over stdin/stdout via JSON-lines. xcompare it to the Anthropic Client SDK.

+   REMEMBER: The <strong>-p</strong> flag specifies non-interactive.
+No prompts, no confirmations.
+Runs and returns the result.

 * <strong>Claude Code</strong> is "like handing a capable teammate who actually does the work".
 Instead of hand coding, human app designers now speak natural language conversations with Claude Code to write design specs from which both infrastructure creation and programming code are generated.